Exclusive: Apple and Amazon in talks to set up in Saudi Arabia - sources

 AWS, the world’s biggest cloud business by revenue, has embarked on a slower global expansion than No.2 Microsoft, which now offers cloud services in twice as many regions.

-However, Microsoft has yet to announce plans for data centers in the Middle East, with three regions in India serving as its closest operations.
+However, Microsoft has yet to announce plans for data centres in the Middle East, with three regions in India serving as its closest operations.

-AWS said in September it would set up data centers for the region in neighboring Bahrain.
+AWS said in September it would set up data centres for the region in neighbouring Bahrain.

 The kingdom has been streamlining its many overlapping laws which could apply to cloud computing for more than a year in order to attract service providers.